apel/container_accounting/README.md

 The below documentation assumes deploying the entire system as docker containers.
 Other deployment methods (such as using non-containerized versions of the software) is theoretically possible, but not supported.

-Running the container accounting collector involves running three containers.
+Running the container accounting collector involves running two containers.
-1. elasticsearch 6.8.6
 1. cAdvisor 0.35.0
 1. an APEL container

 The APEL container:
-* Periodically and frequently polls the cAdvisor API to "monitor" the running containers, storing one measurement per container per day in elasticsearch.
+* Periodically and frequently polls the cAdvisor API to "monitor" the running containers, storing one measurement per container per day in a remote elasticsearch.
-* Periodically sends this data to a central server.

 ## Running the container accounting collector